When should I turn in my Request for Certification Form?

 Since I receive VA benefits, will the anticipated payments be reflected on my bill?

 The tuition and fee payments under Chapter 33 or Chapter 31 from the VA that are sent directly to Baylor to pay on your student account will be memo'd as anticipated aid to reduce your amount due on your bill until the payment is received.
-For Chapter 33, a memo will not be set up until the VA Coordinator has received your Certificate of Eligibility that shows you have entitlement remaining.
-For Chapter 31, a memo will not be set up until the VA Coordinator has received a valid VA Form 28-1905.
+For Chapter 33, a memo will not be set up until the VA Benefits Office has received your Certificate of Eligibility that shows you have entitlement remaining and you are officially certified with the VA.
+For Chapter 31, a memo will not be set up until the VA Benefits Office has received a valid VA Form 28-1905.

 Books and supplies, housing stipends, and monthly stipends are all sent directly to the student and therefore will not be memo'd on your student account.